anonymous-84/replication-package/README.md

 ### Models

 The models created in the study are available in the [models](models/) folder.
 Each target has its own `pickle` file.
+Note that some files are too large for GitHub storage, and you have to unzip the `zip` files to use the models (defect, gc, lc, and sc).

 ### Notebooks